bixb922/crank-organ/README.md

 This animation shows how a crank organ with MIDI control works:
 ![animated gif for crank organ](animacion_organillo.gif)

 The crank moves the bellows.
 The air is pumped into a reservoir, which connects to the windchest with the pipes.
-A single pipe is shown, but usually a crank organ has anywhere between 15 and 50 or more pipes.
+A single pipe is shown, but usually a crank organ has anywhere between 15 and 100 or more pipes.
 Under the foot of the pipe is a electromagnetical valve (a solenoid valve).
 The microcontroller stores a MIDI files that have the exact time each note starts and stops, and energizes the solenoid through a driver (a electrical current amplifier).
 The solenoid opens the airflow at the foot of the pipe, air enters the pipe and vibrates, producing sound.

 This repository has a complete hardware and software solution for these devices of mechanical music.
 This diagram shows how this system works:

 ![diagram](diagram.png)

-The microcontroller stores the MIDI files with the tunes and is also a web server for the cell phone (or a tablet, or PC).
+The microcontroller stores the MIDI files with the tunes and also has a web server for the cell phone (or a tablet, or PC).
 On the cell phone a browser such as Chrome or Firefox is used to select the MIDI files that are going to be played.
 Once a setlist or a tune have been selected, the microcontroller plays the files.

+Please note that you really don't need a cell phone or tablet to perform: If you define a setlist, you just turn on the microcontroller and start going.
+You'll only need a cell phone during performance if you want to change the order of the setlist.

+No special application is needed on the cell phone.
+Just a standard web browser like Firefox or Chrome.

+The microcontroller used is a ESP32-S3.
+It has about 26 pins available to manage pipes and peripherals, simplifying enormously the electronics for a 20 note organ.
+It also manages touch pads,counters/encoders, lots of RAM and flash at a very low battery load, so I think it is a good choice for a microcontroller.
+With the available I2C capabilities, the ESP32-S3 could manage many (hundreds?) of pipes.

 The repository describes the complete solution:
 * hardware schematics